Business Answers About Licensed Facilities

 What other requirements should I be aware of?

-Other regulations which may affect operation of an eating place include, but are not limited to, the Maine Food Code; the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; the Life Safety Code; and the Internal Plumbing Rules; Fire Marshall's Office; and Liquor Licensing.
+Other regulations which may affect operation of an eating place include, but are not limited to, the Maine Food Code; the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; and the Internal Plumbing Rules (PDF); Fire Marshall's Office; and Liquor Licensing.

 You should also check with your local municipal officials to see if there are local zoning issues or permits that you must obtain before operating your establishment.